Local Monodromy of Constructible Sheaves: Preliminaries

 We may regard $\H^i(H,-)$ as a functor from $R[G]$-modules to $R[G']$-modules.
 Now $\rho(z)$ is a $G$-module endomorphism of every $R[G]$-module $M$, and therefore induces the natural transformation $\H^i(H,\rho(z))$ from the functor $\H^i(H,-)$ to itself.
 As above, let $z'$ denote the image of $z$ in $R[G']$; we have the action of $\rho'(z')$ on $\H^i(H,M)$.
 Their difference $\H^i(H,\rho(z))-\rho'(z')$ is a natural transformation from the functor $ff\H^i(H,-)$ to itself, where $ff$ denotes the forgetful functor from $R[G']$-modules to $R$-modules.
 This difference is zero on $ff\H^0(H,-)$.
 The system of $ff\H^i(H,-)$ forms a sequence of effaceable cohomological $\delta$-functors, so their difference is zero for all $i\geq 0$.
 In particular, if $M$ is an $R[G]$-module for which $\rho(z)=0$, then the action of $\rho'(z')$ on $\H^i(H,M)$ is also trivial.

 \ep

-\begin{rmk} If $R = K$ is an algebraically closed field, and $V$ is a finite dimensional $K$-vector space, then the previous lemma shows that the eigenvalues of $g' \in G$ acting on $\H^i(H,V)$ are contained in the eigenvalues of a lift $g \in G$ of $g' \in G'$ acting on $V$. \end{rmk}
+\begin{rmk} If $R = K$ is an algebraically closed field, $V$ is a finite dimensional $K$-vector space and $G$ is abelian, then the previous lemma shows that the eigenvalues of $g' \in G'$ acting on $\H^i(H,V)$ are contained in the eigenvalues of a lift $g \in G$ of $g' \in G'$ acting on $V$. \end{rmk}